nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 When following the principle of keeping things related to each other close, the structure and navigation within the codebase become more clear and save time.

-## Example project template source code
+## Example Vertical Slice Architecture project solution source code

 Check out the source code on [GitHub](https://github.com/nadirbad/VerticalSliceArchitecture) for more info.
 If you like this please give a star to the repository :).